RakhithJK/BishopFox-sliver-wiki/RPC-API.md

 ### Envelope

-All messages are wrapped in an Envelope protobuf data structure, which describes the message and contiains some other metadata about the message.
+All messages are wrapped in an Envelope protobuf data structure, which describes the message and contains some other metadata about the message.

 ```protobuf
 message Envelope {